sim590/lain-wiki/bat.md

 ### Notes
 * Another common identifier for `ac` is `ACAD`.
-* If your widget is always on "N/A" with default settings, then `BAT0` is not your battery file.
+* If your widget is always on "N/A" with default settings, and you have a single battery, then `BAT0` is not your battery file.
 Locate the right one in  `/sys/class/power_supply/` and set `battery` properly.
 For instance, with `BAT1`:

 ```lua